vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

   - The report generation logic now programmatically inserts a dedicated section for slippage (none modeled, all trades at close price) and commission (dynamic, from backtest engine) assumptions.
   - TDD test added to verify this section in the report.
   - No manual edits required; assumptions are always up-to-date.
+- [x] Task 10: Add Parameter Sensitivity/Robustness Analysis (2025-04-28)
+  - Added run_parameter_sensitivity_analysis to pipeline.py to run backtests with different SMA short_window values and plot comparative equity curves.
+  - Added plot_parameter_sensitivity to report_generator.py to generate and embed a static plot in the Markdown report.
+  - Updated report_generator.py to include a Parameter Sensitivity Analysis section in the report, following Kalish Nadh's visualization philosophy.
+  - Added TDD test in tests/test_report_generation.py to verify the presence of the sensitivity plot and section in the report.
+All tests pass.
+  - Minimal code added, no change to method responsibilities. summary.md updated only for new/changed file roles if needed.